Update on Go 1.24 tool dependencies

 command).
 Short of using dynamic generation templates with plugin version information populated from some other single source of truth, this doesn’t quite solve our problem either, and even if we wanted to go down that path, using remote plugins may not be possible in every environment. -

 This does solve both plugin versioning and runtime library versioning, as its all handled on the BSR for you, and the module zip returned from the BSR declares the runtime library version that it needs to run with.
-However, BSR remote generation is still in alpha, and it also requires you to keep all of your Protobuf definitions on the BSR, which is not yet possible for everyone.
+However, it requires you to keep all of your Protobuf definitions on the BSR, which is not yet possible for everyone.

 Having listed all of the known ways to solve this, and their drawbacks, I today want to discuss a less known way of solving this problem using Go’s modern version installation tooling.